lstipakov/lstipakov-ruuvi.github.io/src/content/guide/how-to-build-a-product/intro.md

 ...and that's not all.
 Usually you'll need to pay attention to these:

 - Mechanical engineering (enclosure)
-- CE/FCC approvals
+- CE/FCC/Bluetooth approvals
 - Firmware development
 - Web development
 - Mobile app development
 - Logistics

-If you don't have required expertise to handle these by yourself, message us.
+If you don't have required expertise to handle these by yourself, [drop us a message](mailto:info@ruuvi.com).
 We want to help.
-[Drop us a message](mailto:info@ruuvi.com) and tell more of your needs.
 If we design something for you, there won't be any license restrictions.
-It will be your own product.
+It will be a product of your own.

 ### License
 Ruuvi hardware products are licensed using [Creative Commons Attribution-ShareAlike](http://creativecommons.org/licenses/by-sa/4.0/) free culture license.
 This means you're allowed to